 Customer Service and Support

-In terms of general ease of use for Linux users, ExpressVPN isn’t bad at all, offering guides and tutorials to help you get started.
-It also offers round-the-clock live chat support.
+In terms of general ease of use for Linux users, ExpressVPN isn’t bad at all.
+It offers guides and tutorials to help you get started, and even has a round-the-clock live chat support.

 Pricing and Payment Options

 This VPN offers three different subscription plans to choose from, and you can get some really fair prices if you opt for the longer plans.
 You can pay via card, PayPal, or even cryptocurrencies.